nickp60/riboSeed/readthedocs/PIPELINE.rst

 The pipeline consists of 3 main stages: preprocessing, de fere novo assembly, and visualization/assessment.
 As of version 0.4.21, the pipeline is run by invoking ``ribo`` and then one of the following commands:

 [ preprocessing ]

 - ``scan``
 - ``select``

 [ de fere novo assembly ]

 - ``seed``

 [ visualizations/assessment ]

 - ``snag``
 - ``stack``
 - ``sketch``
 - ``swap``
 - ``score``
+- ``spec``

 Before We Start
 ---------------

-This pipeline is still very much in testing.
 Please back up any and all data used, and work within a virtualenv.

 Genome assembly gobbles RAM.
 If you, like me, are working on a 4gb RAM lappy, don't run seed in parallel and instead run in series by using